 In his pursuit of expressive eloquence, Shinn melds influences from art music, popular music, and folk music traditions.
 One writer suggested this practice reflects his varied musical interests.

-Shinn’s interest as a music listener are broad—he might dance to a blues band one night and attend an opera production the next.
+Shinn’s interests as a music listener are broad—he might dance to a blues band one night and attend an opera production the next.
 So he finds it natural to write music with unexpected combinations of material.
-The influences on his music are just as broad, and his manner of dealing with these multiple influences has become a distinctive musical fingerprint.—Peter Laki, Phoenix Symphony program notes, 1992
+The influences on his music are just as broad, and his manner of dealing with these multiple influences has become a distinctive musical fingerprint.—Peter Laki, program notes for the Phoenix Symphony